nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 ([xkcd was right](https://xkcd.com/353/), there's a Python module for nearly everything), but it's been very handy to many people.

-A few months ago, I joined a company that had several services written in Go, and I need to get up to speed quickly on the language.
+A few months ago, I joined a company that had several services written in Go, and I needed to get up to speed quickly on the language.
 Writing [diffimg-go](https://github.com/nicolashahn/diffimg-go) seemed like an fun and possibly even useful way to do this.
 Here are a few points of interest that came out of the experience, along with some that came up while using it at work: